ivogeorg/msl-clang-003/README.md

 ### Detailed Instructions

 The memory pool will work roughly like the dynamic memory management functions `malloc, calloc, realloc, free`.
 Unlike the `*alloc` functions,
-  * the metadata for allocated blocks will be kept in a separate dynamic memory section, and
+  * the metadata for allocated blocks will be kept in a separate dynamic memory section;
-  * there will be multiple independent memory pool to allocate from.
+  * there will be multiple independent memory pool to allocate from;
+  * the return value is a pointer to a `struct` which contains the memory pointer, rather than the pointer itself;
+  * there is less hiding of (some of) the allocation metadata, to help with debugging and testing.

 #### API Functions